BasicWolf/hexagonal-architecture-django/README.md

-While the project currently resides in a maintenance state, it's worth noting that all dependencies continue to be updated automatically via [Mend Renovate](https://www.mend.io/renovate/) (bless you, people!)
-Moreover, the presence of an extensive test suite ensures its technological compatibility.
+While the project currently resides in a maintenance state, it's worth noting that all dependencies continue to be updated automatically via [Mend Renovate](https://www.mend.io/renovate/) (bless you, people!) and the presence of an extensive test suite ensures its technological compatibility.

 ### Articles